ayeshnayana/arxiv.org_paper_clustering_system/README.md

 The KMeans algorithm initializes a set of k number of clusters randomly.
 Then it calculates the cluster centroids (mean of each cluster).
 Each data point gets allocated into the groups when the algorithm progresses by reducing the in-cluster sum of squares.

 In other words, KMeans try to allocate each data point to the nearest cluster while keeping the centroids small as possible.

+## Web Scrape

+We use web scraping techniques to obtain the data from the arxiv.org website.
+Using the python requests package, we get the HTML data from the "https://arxiv.org/list/hep-{}/recent" URL.
+These HTML data are then parsed into a soup using the python bs4 package.
+For further processing, we scrape the paper links from the soup.

+The scraped paper links are then used to access the main page of each paper on arxiv.org.
+Then we scrape the content found in the paper abstract.
+These scraped abstracts are then stored in an array to create a TF-IDF matrix using the TfidfVectorizer python package.
+The TF-IDF matrix only contains the vital text in each abstract.
+It omits less relevant words like articles.
+This TF-IDF matrix feed into the KMeans algorithm implemented using a pipeline for clustering.